pritamprasd/crypto-lending/Readme.md

 # Crypto Lending Service

-Lend money(fiat currency) with Cryptocurrency as collateral with ethereum blockchain as source of trust.
+Lend money(fiat currency) with Cryptocurrency as collateral on ethereum blockchain as source of trust.
-We connect lenders to borrowers in P2P Defi way, where borrower needs provide crypto collateral to get a loan, and outcome of this loan (`borrower-defaulted`, `borrower-repaid`, `dispute`) is being governed by a samrt contract which we create when loan has been disbursed.
+We connect lenders to borrowers in a P2P Defi manner, where borrower provides crypto collateral to get a loan, and outcome of this loan (`borrower-defaulted`, `borrower-repaid`, `dispute`) is being governed by a samrt contract which we create when loan has been disbursed.

 - Currency supported : `MATIC`, `ETH`